Loveday (1458): Political background

 At the time, a major feud was taking place in the North of England between the powerful Percy and Neville families.
 The former was led by Henry Percy, Earl of Northumberland's son, Thomas Percy, Lord Egremont, while the Neville family was headed by Salisbury.
-In March 1454, the King still being ill, parliament authorised a protectorate to rule in the King's stead.
-The House of Lords chose the Duke of York—as the King's closest adult relative—as Protector.
+In March 1454, the king still being ill, Parliament authorised a protectorate to rule in the king's stead.
+The House of Lords chose the Duke of York—as the king's closest adult relative—as Protector.
 York and the Nevilles cemented an alliance during the protectorate when York appointed Salisbury his Lord Chancellor.
 (Note: Modern historians view Salisbury's appointment as a clear break with tradition.
 For example, Carpenter describes his appointment as "highly unusual"; while Hicks questions whether Salisbury was the genuinely most suitable candidate available; and Johnson comments that "his selection in such sensitive political circumstances was little short of sensational".
 Traditionally, the post had been exclusively the preserve of an ecclesiast.
 The last lay appointment to the office had been that of Sir Thomas Beaufort between 1410 and 1411.)
 York's protectorate had given the Nevilles a useful advantage over their rivals, and in November 1454, Thomas Percy and his brothers, Henry and Ralph, were captured in battle.
 They received massive fines.
 (Note: The defeated Percies were arraigned before a commission of oyer and terminer at York.
 This commission bound them over for 8,000 marks payable to the Earl of Salisbury, and including fines towards his countess and sons, to a total of 16,800 marks.
 It was, says Professor Storey, "a staggering sum" which Egremont "could never hope to pay, nor, indeed, did he try".
 This guaranteed his imprisonment in Newgate.
-The Percies were too politically favoured for the Nevilles to expect anything other than the King to pardon the Percies for their political offences, whereas they could not hope to avoid the consequences of failing to discharge legally binding debts.
+The Percies were too politically favoured for the Nevilles to expect anything other than the king to pardon the Percies for their political offences, whereas they could not hope to avoid the consequences of failing to discharge legally binding debts.
 The Griffiths has described this as Salisbury's "reckoning" of all the damage caused to his estates during the course of the feud with the Percies.
 To put these sums in context, Storey has estimated Egremont's annual income to have been less than £100 per annum.)
-The following January, the King regained his health, and York was no longer required as Protector.
+The following January, the king regained his health, and York was no longer required as Protector.
 York and the Nevilles retreated to their northern estates, and Mowbray did likewise to East Anglia, in an attempt to distance themselves from factional politics.
-From this point, argues the medievalist A. J. Pollard, power "shifted back into the hands of [York’s] enemies, now given a lead by the Queen" rather than the King.
+From this point, argues the medievalist A. J. Pollard, power "shifted back into the hands of [York's] enemies, now given a lead by the Queen", Margaret of Anjou, rather than the king.